 If a flight isn’t subject to disruption, technically you are not entitled to any care or compensation.
 However, airlines do tend to take a logical view, and normally work with passengers to refund or reschedule flights impacted in this way.

-Check its website for details.
+Check the airline website for details.

 So..what if my flight is delayed?